[This post on the cheapest places to travel for Americans in 2021 was updated in June.]

 What’s really new in the region though is the emergence of the Balkan countries as bargain travel destinations.
 I did lots of on-the-ground research the year before last and you can see prices for some at the links here.
 You can travel for cheap in the former war zones of Montenegro, Bosnia, Serbia, Kosovo, and Albania, plus North Macedonia down toward Greece.

-For the moment, the open countries that are also a bargain to visit are few and far between in Europe.
-Your best open option is Montenegro to the west and Georgia to the far east past Asian Turkey.
+Until this summer, the open countries that were also a bargain to visit were few and far between in Europe.
+Your best open options were Montenegro to the west and Georgia to the far east past Asian Turkey.

 Where to Look for Travel Deals in Africa